ArashAh/version_control_workshop/part-4.md

     ```bash
     git stash pop
     ```
-    ❓ Take a look at the content of `demo.txt`, do you see your latest edition from step 8?
+    ❓ Take a look at the content of `demo.txt`, do you see your work from before stash (Input 4 to main by admin)?

-11. **Update and commit to main:**
+6. **Update, commit to main and push:**
-    - Open `demo.txt` and add this sentence: “Continue with input 2 to main by admin, collaborator needs to integrate this before going forward”
+    - Open `demo.txt` and add this sentence: “Continue input 4 to main by admin, the sentence above was popped from the work before stash.
+Collaborator needs to integrate this before going forward, and merging back to main.”
     - Add and commit:
     ```bash
     git add .
-    git commit -m "commit 2 to main by admin"
+    git commit -m "commit 4 to main by admin"
-    ```

-12. **Push changes to remote:**
-    ```bash
     git push
     ```